open-eid/SiGa/README.md

 ### For development and testing purposes only!

 #### Preconditons
+1. Java 11
-1. Docker must be installed and running.
+2. Docker must be installed and running.
-2. The [siga-demo-application](https://github.com/open-eid/SiGa-demo-application) docker image must be built and available on Docker as `siga-demo-application:latest`.
+3. The [siga-demo-application](https://github.com/open-eid/SiGa-demo-application) docker image must be built and available on Docker as `siga-demo-application:latest`.

 #### First time setup:
 1. Build this project